tsheng0315/Projects-on-CV/COVID-19 Data Analysis/README.md

 # COVID-19-Data-Analysis

+* This project aims to find if there is any relationship between the spread of the the virus in a country and how happy people are, living in that country.

 * This project is based on COVID-19 dataset published by John Hopkins University, which consist of the data related to cumulative number of confirmed cases, per day, in each Country.

-* The second dataset consist of various life factors, scored by the people living in each country around the globe.

-* The target of this project is to see if there is any relationship between the spread of the the virus in a country and how happy people are, living in that country.

 ### Task 1: Check COVID-19 dataset
 * Get a general outlook of COVID-19 dataset